Marina Information

 Bridgemarsh Marine.

-Pontoons are established and visitors may be able to obtain a berth here.
-Contact Bridgemarsh Marine on VHF channel 80, or telephone 01621 740414, mobile 07968 696815.
+They now have a visitors pontoon here, equipped with shore power and water.
+Contact Bridgemarsh Marine on VHF channel 80, or telephone 01621 740414, mobile 07859 957719.
 Access is available for 4 hours either side of high water, the area being more suitable for shoal draft craft.
-All berthed visiting craft must be prepared to touch the botton at LW.
+All berthed visiting craft must be prepared to touch the bottom at LW.

-Facilities here include water and electricity on the pontoons, showers, toilets, and laundry ashore.
-Calor gas is available and there is an 8 tonne crane and the slipway.
+Facilities here includBridgemarsh marinae water and electricity on the pontoons, showers, toilets, and laundry ashore.
+Calor gas (but no Camping Gaz) is available and there is an 8 tonne crane and the slipway.
 Normal boatyard services are available.
-Diesel is available.
+Diesel is not available.

-Nothing much in the way of facilities here except for a small bar on-site, and good railway connections from Althorne Station to London via Wickford.
+They have a boathouse/clubhouse bar and restaurant which used to serve good food and beverages and good railway connections from Althorne Station to London via Wickford.

 River Crouch to Fambridge.